 Does the use of compatible cartridges void my printer warranty?

 To encourage the sale of their own genuine products, a printer manufacturer may indicate that your warranty will be void if you use compatible products in your printer.
-However, they cannot legally refuse your warranty claim simply because you had used a compatible product.
-The manufacturer would have to prove that the compatible product was directly responsible for any issue your printer currently has before they can deny any repairs.
+However, they cannot legally refuse your warranty claim simply because you have used a compatible product.
+Before a manufacturer could deny any repairs to your printer they would have to prove that the compatible product was directly responsible for any issue you are experiencing with your printer.

-And while we have personally never seen evidence of a compatible cartridge causing damage, but let’s assume for a second that this did happen, the warranty would still remain in effect for all other unaffected aspects of the printer.
+And while we have personally never seen evidence of a compatible cartridge we have sold causing damage, if we assume for a second that this could happen, the warranty would still remain valid for all other unaffected aspects of the printer.

 Are remanufactured ink cartridges worth buying?